Skip to main content

 Minimum Rights:

-Even if not listed in the contract, employees are entitled to certain minimum rights by law, such as the right to annual holidays, minimum wage, and protection from unlawful dismissal.
+Even if not listed in the contract, employees are entitled to certain minimum rights by law, such as the right to annual holidays, minimum wage, and protection from unlawful dismissal or unfair treatment in accordance with the law.
 Any contract must align with these legal requirements and the Employment Relations Act 2000.

 By ensuring the employment agreement is comprehensive and legally compliant, employers in New Zealand can build strong, transparent, and mutually beneficial employment relationships.